Treetops School: History

 The Grays Thurrock Open-Air School For 60 Delicate Children was opened in 1930 by Essex County Council.
 It was located on Rectory Road, Little Thurrock and most of its pupils had been released from sanatoriums.
 The school closed temporarily from September 1939 to March 1940 because of the Second World War, with its site being used for an Air Raid Precautions outpost.
 When the school reopened its site was shared on a part-time basis with two other schools in the local area.
 In 1960 the school relocated to a mansion known as The Elms, located on Dell Road.
 It became a special school and was adjacent to The Dell, a house formerly owned by Alfred Russel Wallace and one of the first to be built with concrete in the United Kingdom.
 The school became The Elms School and was renamed to Treetops School in 1964.
 This was done to avoid confusion with another house called The Elms, which was located nearby.
 From 1960 to 1963 the headmaster was Edward Daynes.
 He left for Maria Grey Training College and would be succeeded by David Phillips.

 Under David Phillips Treetops School was expanded into a two-part new purpose built building.
 The expansion was originally meant to take place a year and a half after the school's opening but was delayed by six.
 The expansion had finished by July 1968 and the old building was demolished.
 The student capacity was raised from 75 to 160 and a special needs preschool was established.
-David Phillips left the school in 1974 to become the new Inspector of Schools in Essex and was replaced by Mrs. Weddell who in turn was replaced by Mr. Hopper.
-Hopper served from 1975 to 1988 and was succeeded by M. Smith who served for a year, before being replaced by Mr. Pardoe.
-Pardoe remained head for nine years and was succeeded by Paul Smith in September 1998.
+David Phillips left the school in 1974 to become the new Inspector of Schools in Essex and was replaced by Mrs. Weddell, who in turn was replaced by Mr. Hopper.
+Mr. Hopper served from 1975 to 1988 and was succeeded by M. Smith who served for a year, before being replaced by Mr. Pardoe.
+Mr. Pardoe remained head for nine years and was succeeded by Paul Smith in September 1998.